-I Have A Criminal Record and I Want To Join The Military…June 19, 2015
+I Have A Criminal Record and I Want To Join The MilitaryJune 1, 2020

 Military recruits must undergo a “Moral Character Screening Of Credit and Criminal Background.”
 This process screens for adverse criminal records, credit issues, or juvenile adjudication records.
-This screening process is rigorous, and often times applicants with criminal backgrounds are subject to detailed interviews.
+This screening process is rigorous, and joining the military with a criminal record can sometimes be difficult.
 It is important to note that federal law requires disclosure of any past charges or arrests.
-Under Title 32, Chapter V, Section 571.3(c)(2)(i) of the Code of Federal Regulations, applicants to the military must disclose SEALED and/or EXPUNGED criminal cases as well as juvenile records.
+Under Title 32, Chapter V, Section 571.3(c)(2)(i) of the Code of Federal Regulations, applicants to the military must disclose sealed and/or expunged criminal cases as well as juvenile records.
 If you are not honest at this stage, you may be committing a federal offense.

 Fortunately, a criminal record does not automatically bar you from military service.
 An applicant with a criminal record may obtain a something called a “Criminal Record Waiver”.

 Generally speaking, criminal record waivers can be used for the following types of offenses, subject to some limited restrictions:

 - Minor Traffic Offenses

 - Minor Non-Traffic Offenses

 - Juvenile Offenses

 A waiver is not required if you were merely arrested and not charged.
 A waiver is also not required if the charges were ultimately dismissed without a finding of guilt.